 The Little Museum of Dublin presents Ingenious Dublin

-Natural wonders, clever inventions and historic industries are the stars of this colourful new exhibition in the Little Museum.
+Natural wonders, clever inventions and historic industries are the stars of this colourful new exhibition now on in the Little Museum.

 Dublin is a place where scientific discoveries are made with surprising frequency.
 In this new show, you will discover everything from the story of the Victorian doctor who pioneered the development of the syringe, to how lichen on a rock led to a cure for leprosy.

-Curated to honour Mary Mulvihill, who was passionate about sharing the wonders of science, this exhibition based on her book Ingenious Ireland is a celebration of Dublin’s rich scientific heritage.
+Curated to honour Mary Mulvihill, who was passionate about sharing the wonders of science, this exhibition based on her book Ingenious Ireland and it is a celebration of Dublin’s rich scientific heritage.

-Playful and colourful, the exhibition will tell the story of Dublin in exhibits that chart its nature, technology, water and medicine.
-Join us this autumn for a fascinating journey through time and space.
+Playful and colourful, the exhibition tells the story of Dublin in exhibits that chart its nature, technology, water and medicine.
+Join us for a fascinating journey through time and space.

-Ingenious Dublin is coming soon to the Little Museum of Dublin, 15 St. Stephen’s Green, Dublin 2.
-A place on one of our famous guided tours is included in price of admission.
+Ingenious Dublin is now on at the Little Museum of Dublin, 15 St. Stephen’s Green, Dublin 2.
+A place on one of our famous guided tours is included in price of admission to the museum.

-The exhibition is presented by Santa Rita Estates and hosted in partnership with The Heritage Council & The Department of Tourism, Culture, Arts, Gaeltacht, Sport & Media.
+The exhibition is presented by Santa Rita Estates and hosted in partnership with The Heritage Council, Dublin City Council & The Department of Tourism, Culture, Arts, Gaeltacht, Sport & Media.